xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

       <div class="column" markdown="span">![541-cus-combine-discounts-on.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-cus-combine-discounts-on.png)</div>
     </div>

 * **How to display links to sale offers in the category menu** : Choose the mode to display the links to sale offers available in your store in the customer storefront.
-This mode is applicable only to the sale offers created with the "List sale products in a separate section" option enabled (see "Setting Sale Price for Products in Bulk").
 The available options are as follows:
   * Do not diplay;
   * Display under categories list (default value);
   * Display above categories list.